zowe/docs-site/docs/user-guide/k8s-config.md

 Similarly, to running Zowe services on z/OS, you can use Zowe configuration file (`zowe.yaml`) to customize Zowe in Kubernetes.

-You can modify `samples/config-cm.yaml`,  , and `samples/certificates-secret.yaml` directly.
+You can modify `samples/config-cm.yaml` and `samples/certificates-secret.yaml` directly.
 Or more conveniently, if you have Zowe ZSS/ZIS running on z/OS, the Kubernetes environment can reuse instance and keystore configuration from that installation.
+However note that if your existing keystore configuration does not have verify certificate set to `STRICT` mode, you need to make some changes to your `zowe.yaml` configuration to ensure verify certificate is using `STRICT` mode and generate a new set of certificates.
+Contiune reading below...

 If you want to manually create, or later customize the ConfigMaps and Secrets, see [Customizing or manually creating ConfigMaps and Secrets](#customizing-or-manually-creating-configmaps-and-secrets) for details.

 To create and modify [ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/) and [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) by using the migrate configuration script, complete the following steps:

 a.
+To make Zowe v2 certificates work in Kubernetes, in your zowe.yaml (in runtime directory), you need to:

+- set `zowe.verifyCertificate` to `STRICT` mode
+- set `zowe.setup.certificate.pkcs12.caAlias`.
+Default alias is `local_ca`
+- set `zowe.setup.certificate.pkcs12.caPassword`.
+Default CA password is `local_ca_password`
+- make sure the certificate you are using have defined the following domains in certificate Subject Alt Name (SAN):

+    - your external domains to access Zowe APIML Gateway Service running in Kubernetes cluster
+    - `*.<k8s-namespace>.svc.<k8s-cluster-name>`
+    - `*.discovery-service.<k8s-namespace>.svc.<k8s-cluster-name>`
+    - `*.gateway-service.<k8s-namespace>.svc.<k8s-cluster-name>`
+    - `*.<k8s-namespace>.pod.<k8s-cluster-name>`

+    `<k8s-namespace>` is the Kubernetes Namespace you installed Zowe into.
+And `<k8s-cluster-name>` is the Kubernetes cluster name, which usually should be `cluster.local`.
+Note that the below command will automatically add above k8s internal domain into SAN.

-On z/OS, run the following command:
+Next, on z/OS, run the following command:

 ```
 cd <runtime-dir>
-./bin/zwe migrate for kubernetes --config /path/to/my/zowe.yaml --domains "my-k8s-cluster.company.com,9.10.11.12"
+./bin/zwe migrate for kubernetes --config /path/to/my/zowe.yaml --domains "my-k8s-cluster.company.com"
 ```

-This migration script supports these parameters:

-- `--config` or `-c`: Defines the path to your configuration file, usually referred as `zowe.yaml`.
-- `--domains`: Defines the domain list will be put into certificate Subject Alternative Name (SAN).
-This is optional, default value is `localhost`.
-- `--external-port`: Defines the external port number to access APIML Gateway running in Kubernetes.
-This is optional, default value is `7554`.
-- `--k8s-namespace`: Defines the Kubernetes namespace.
-This is optional, default value is `zowe`.
-- `--k8s-cluster-name`: Defines the Kubernetes cluster name.
-This is optional, default value is `cluster.local`.
-- `--password`: Defines password of the certificate keystore.
-This is optional, default value is `password`.
-- `--ca-alias`: Defines the alias name of the certificate authority which is used to sign CSR.
-This is optional, default value is `local_ca`.
-This argument is only used to sign a new certificate if the migration script will re-generate new certificates for Kubernetes.
-- `--ca-password`: Defines the password of the certificate authority keystore which is used to sign CSR.
-This is optional, default value is `local_ca_password`.
-This argument is only used if the migration script will re-generate new certificates for Kubernetes.
-- `--silent` or `-s` is an optional parameter can help you suppress all standard output except for the Kubernetes manifests will be generated.
+For more detailed explaination of zwe migrate command parameters, please refer to [zwe migrate for kubernetes](../appendix/zwe_server_command_reference/zwe/migrate/for/zwe-migrate-for-kubernetes.md).

 As a result, it displays ConfigMaps `zowe-config` and Secrets (`zowe-certificates-secret`) Kubernetes objects which are based on the Zowe instance and keystore used.
-The content looks similar to `samples/config-cm.yaml`, `samples/certificates-cm.yaml` and `samples/certificates-secret.yaml` but with real values.
+The content looks similar to `samples/config-cm.yaml` and `samples/certificates-secret.yaml` but with real values.

 b.
 Follow the instructions in the script output to copy the output and save it as a YAML file `configs.yaml` on your computer where you manage Kubernetes.